edneu/InfoMan/PilotAward/Readme.md

 >     *PILOTS_PUB_MASTER* - Information about Publications related to the Pilot Award
 >     *PILOTS_ROI_MASTER* - Information about Awards Related to the Pilot Award
 >
-> The Key derived tables are
+> The Key derived tables are:
 >     *PILOTS_ROI_DETAIL* - Detailed Project level records for awards identified in PILOTS_ROI_MASTER (Updated with DSP Awards History)

 _ _ _ _ _